 In a densely built-up borough like Tower Hamlets, greening our built environment is an important component of biodiversity conservation.
 This can include green roofs and walls, providing places for nesting birds and roosting bats in or on buildings, using sustainable urban drainage systems to provide wetland habitats, and a variety of other design and landscape features.
 The London Biodiversity Partnership has published guidance on Design for Biodiversity.

 The best landscaping for biodiversity usually involves creating natural-type habitats, such as meadows, woodlands and ponds, using locally native species.
 However, there are many places where this is not appropriate, and something more formal is required.
 Formal landscapes can still benefit wildlife if they include plants that provide nectar or fruit, or places to shelter and nest.
-Lists of good nectar plants for pollinators are available on the Royal Horticultural Society and London Beekeepers’ Association websites.
+Local bee expert Mark Patterson of Api:Cultural has produced a list of the best garden plants for bees, and a matrix showing the flowering times and colours of good plants for pollinators.
+Further lists of good nectar plants for pollinators are available on the Royal Horticultural Society and London Beekeepers’ Association websites.
 The Royal Horticultural Society also has a list of night-scented plants which will attract moths and other nocturnal insects, and hence provide food for bats.
 The Wild About Gardens website provides information on which plants will benefit wildlife in any situation from a meadow to a herbaceous border, and is endorsed by the Wildlife Trusts and the Royal Horticultural Society.

 Right Place, Right Tree